Casting SPELs in LFE

 Here's what you need before we get started (links are to more resources, should you be missing any of them):

-• Erlang and rebar3 need to be installed on your system; great instructions for both are here.
+need to be installed on your system; great instructions for both are here. - You need to have

-• Developer/build tools for your system (instructions for this are very different between systems and can be found on the Web by searching for "install developer tools" or "build essential" for your operating system).
+installed on your system. - Developer/build tools for your system (instructions for this are very different between systems and can be found on the Web by searching for "install developer tools" or "build essential" for your operating system).

 Once all of the above are set up on your system, you're ready to go!
-No need to manually install anything: rebar3 will take care of that for you!
+No need

 Project Space

 Most of this book takes place in the REPL, and as such, we're not going to be writing to files like you see in many non-Lisp tutorials.
 At the end of the book, you'll have the option of loading all the code created for this book.
 Also, there's a chapter at the end that briefly covers running production-ready code (using OTP project releases).
-For those two chapters, you'll be using rebar3.
+For those two chapters, you'll be using rebar3

 However, you may want to set up a project for the book now, so you can follow along with the code in the repository.
 You can do that by cloning and switching to the code directory: